How to Use Elbow Crutches Correctly

 Learning to use elbow crutches properly empowers you to navigate your recovery safely and efficiently.
 Remember that the ultimate goal is to gradually reintroduce weight to your injured leg as it heals, using the crutches to support only what your body cannot currently tolerate.

 Always follow the specific weight-bearing instructions provided by your healthcare provider, and listen to your body's signals as you progress.
-With proper technique and patience, you'll build confidence in your mobility while optimizing your healing process.
+With proper technique and patience, you'll build confidence in your mobility while optimising your healing process.

 For visual demonstrations of these techniques, watch our detailed video guide above.